contributte/codeception/docs/index.md

     public function testMyService()
     {
         // Here you can override the configFiles from integration.suite.yml if needed.
+        // The newContainerForEachTest option is required for this.
         // $this->tester->useConfigFiles(['config/another-config.neon']);
         $this->assertInstanceOf(MyService::class, $this->tester->grabService(MyService::class));
     }